MundoAndino Home : Andes Argentina Guide at MundoAndino

 During the 1970s and 1980s, the team alternated between the First, Second and Third division, achieving the second (1977) and third (1980) place of the First Division Championship.
 Luis Luduena in 1976 (12) and Jose Reinaldi in 1978 (18) were the league top scorers.

-Against all-time rival Belgrano de Cordoba in what was known by fans as the "Final of the Millennium," Talleres won by penalty kicks,(with the most rememorated goal of LUTE OSTE) its first Argentine title - the Second Division 1997/98 championship to win promotion to the First Division.
+In what was known by fans as the "Final of the Millennium," Talleres won its first Argentine title, the Second Division 1997/98 championship on penalty kick shootout against all-time rival Belgrano de Cordoba, earning them promotion to the First Division.

 Later, Talleres' good performance in first division qualified the team for the 2001 Copa Mercosur and the 2002 Copa Libertadores, being the first and only Cordoba team so far to qualify for these continental tournaments.
 Talleres reached the round of 16 in the Mercosur, only to lose against Gremio.
 Talleres in the Libertadores was eliminated in the first stage.

-Despite finishing in third place during the Clausura tournament of the 2003/04 season, the team were relegated, due to poor results in the previous 2 seasons, after losing to Argentinos Juniors in the promotion/relegation play-off .
+Despite finishing in third place during the Clausura tournament of the 2003-04 season and qualifying for the Copa Libertadores once again, the team were relegated, due to poor results in the previous 2 seasons, after losing to Argentinos Juniors in the promotion/relegation play-off.
+By Argentine rules, the team lost its Libertadores bid because of this.

 Titles